In a nutshell, a Group Policy is a collection of settings, which determine how a unit of users/computers should behave.

 Users are no longer confined to a single computer in their workplace.
 They use different computers for different tasks.
 So, all their files and folders along with their personalized settings such as taskbar location, wallpaper settings, desktop icons, etc., have to be made available in all the machines the user logs on to.

 Even with all the authentication protocols and authorization techniques involved in AD, a malicious user, can still gain access to network resources, if the attacker comes to know about a user’s password.
-So, it is very important to have a strong password setting for all the users in an organization.
+So, it is very important to have a strong password set for all the users in an organization.
 It is also important to record certain events like user logon, access to a particular folder, etc., for auditing purposes.

 Organization wide Policies

-Most organizations use wallpapers, screen savers, interactive logon messages, etc., in an effort to establish a standard among all its employees.
+Most organizations use wallpapers, screen savers, interactive logon messages, etc., in an effort to establish a standard among all their employees.
 Organizations also have Internet policies that all users in the organization should adhere to.

 Cost and Time

-Group Policies play a crucial role in ensuring that the employees of an organization can have a hassle free experience when it comes to using the IT resources to accomplish their tasks.
+Group Policies play a crucial role in ensuring that the employees of an organization can have a hassle-free experience when it comes to using the IT resources to accomplish their tasks.